-Key limes season in the USA is between May and August.
+The Key-limes season in the US is between May and August.
 Fresh sweet and Persian limes are available year-round in the fruit markets.
-While buying, look for well developed, fragrant-rich, heavier limes featuring fresh citrusy aroma that can be appreciated when you gently roll your finger over them.
+While buying, look for well-developed, fragrant-rich, heavier limes featuring fresh citrusy aromas that can be appreciated when you gently roll your finger over them.

 Wash and mop dry limes before use.
-Scrub thoroughly if intend to using zest.
-If juicing, cut the fruit in half using a paring knife.
-Lime squeezer are available in different made, and sizes for effective juicing without adding seeds and pith (pulp) in the recipes.
+Scrub thoroughly if you intend to use the zest.
+For juicing, cut the fruit in half using a paring knife.
+Lime squeezers are available in different make and sizes for effective juice-filtering, separating seeds and pith (pulp).

 Here are some serving tips:

 Lime slices/wedges are used to garnish salads and dishes.

 They can also used in confectionary such as pies, breads, tarts, cakes, pastry dough, and marinades.